TheCheng2005/Expert_Interestingness_Survey/README.md

 Preview / Magnifying Glass
 Opens a larger view of the image.
 From the preview, you can mark the image as interesting or close the preview without selecting it.

+Selects
+You can review your selected images and remove any mistakes.
+It also shows the number of selections you have made.
+Expect the final number between 25 and 50.

 Export
 Opens the final submission screen.
-You can review your selected images and remove any mistakes.
-Lastly, enter your name and submit, your selections will automatically be saved to a Google Drive for further analysis.
+Enter your name and submit, your selections will automatically be saved to a Google Drive for further analysis.